Chairman and Independent Director

 President & CEO, Director

-Malcolm Davidson, CA
+Malcolm Davidson, CPA, CA

 Prior to joining Avino, Mr. Davidson articled with a Vancouver-based Chartered Accounting firm.
 During this time, Mr. Davidson specialized in Assurance, Corporate Taxation, and Business Advisory engagements.

 Mr. Davidson is also a member of the Chartered Secretaries Canada, a Canadian Division of The Institute of Chartered Secretaries and Administrators ("ICSA").

 Mr. Yee is currently the managing director of his own consulting firm and has held senior positions with H A. Simons, Bateman Engineering and Bacon Donaldson & Associates.
 He has commissioned and started up mines for Falconbridge Copper in Ontario; Canada Wide in Gays River, Nova Scotia; Erickson Gold Mines in Cassiar, BC; and the autoclave restart for the Con Mine in Yellowknife, NWT.
 In addition, he has provided operational assistance and guidance at the Campbell Mine during the switchover from roasting to autoclaving for gold flotation concentrates.

 Mr. Baybak graduated from Columbia University and attended Yale Law School.
 Prior to entering the financial communications field in 1977 as an account executive, he was a business writer for a number of organizations including McGraw-Hill and The Christian Science Monitor.